 Northwest Judo Friends and Family:

-(V) Among the many achievements of Northwest judoka in 2018, two of our local judoka were honored with full scholarships to participate in the Kakehashi Project, a youth exchange program promoted by the Ministry of Foreign Affairs of Japan.
-As Judo was one of the themes of this year’s program, Danielle Dang of Seattle Dojo and Taylan Yuasa of Budokan Dojo were selected to represent the United States in a tour of several elite dojos in Tokyo and in Miyazaki, Kyushu.
+(III) Again in 2020, two of our local judoka were honored with full scholarships to participate in the Kakehashi Project, an exchange program promoted by the Ministry of Foreign Affairs of Japan.
+As Judo was one of the themes of this year’s program, Nausikaa Davis of Zenyu Dojo and Davon Johnson of Ippon Dojo were selected to represent the United States in a tour of several elite dojos in Tokyo around Japan.
 We are very proud of you both!

-(VI) The Executive Committee has drafted and approved a budget for 2019.
-We are happy to announce that, in response to the success of last year’s athlete scholarship program, we have decided to increase the amount of funding available to applicants.
+(VI) The Executive Committee has drafted and approved a budget for 2020.
+We are happy to announce that, in response to the success of last year’s athlete scholarship program, we have decided to again increase the amount of funding available to applicants.